Gogeta05/Freezer/Mockup/MasterMoritz_Entwurf/README.txt

 1. comments*
 ************

-current version : 0.1
+current version : 1.0

-Just some Basics, further pages are planned:

-- left swipe menu [has different setting menus] (just 1 page, no need to include in every page):
-	+ relocate settings there (e.g. 'general' , 'matching settings', 'interests', ...)

-- add settings pages

-- more detailed location status in HOME (with option to choose a lift)
+Includes all imo important features
+Some Buttons/Lables are clickable to faster navigation

+TODO:
+- More Detailed Panes for Location Status and Current Setting Informations in HOME page [- Make Save buttons in Setting pages clickable]

 *************
 2. changelog*
 *************
+v1.0 - All Features included *MasterMoritz*
-v0.1 - Basic Prototype, still some things to do
+v0.1 - Basic Prototype, still some things to do *MasterMoritz*